Decrease Stress and Bond with Your Dog Through Training

 Shaping is like playing the hot or cold game.
 You know what the end goal is, and you reward your dog as she guesses closer to what you want.

 There are often many steps to get to the end goal.
-Initially you will reward your dog for anything remotely close to the goal behavior, then as she learns one step you can move on to the next step.
+Initially, you will reward your dog for anything remotely close to the goal behavior, then as she learns one step, you can move on to the next step.

-For example, if you are shaping your dog to pick up her bowl, start by praising and rewarding if she looks or moves toward the bowl.
-Repeat several times, then start requiring her to get closer to the bowl before rewarding.
-Next wait for her to touch the bowl – any contact is fine at first.
-Then you can up the ante by only rewarding when she touches the bowl with her nose, and build up to her grabbing the bowl and then picking it up.
+• Then you can up the ante by only rewarding when she touches the bowl with her nose, and build up to her grabbing the bowl and then picking it up.

 Want to get into the nitty-gritty of learning theory?
 Shaping is based on operant conditioning.
 Your dog (and you!) is more likely to repeat a behavior that she gets rewarded for, and less likely to repeat one that is ignored.
 There is a whole lot more you can learn about operant conditioning and the science behind shaping, but that is beyond the scope of this article.